tidy-finance/website/docs/30_beta.md

 <p class="caption">(\#fig:fig315)The two lines show the share of securities with beta estimates using 5 years of monthly or 3 months of daily data.</p>
 </div>

-The figure above does not indicate any troubles, so let us move on to the next check.
+Figure 6.5 does not indicate any troubles, so let us move on to the next check.

 We also encourage everyone to always look at the distributional summary statistics of variables.
 You can easily spot outliers or weird distributions when looking at such tables.\index{Summary statistics}